nikitagpt/security-grc-resources/README.md

 # 🔐 Security and GRC Resources

 Welcome!
-This repository is dedicated to **Governance, Risk, and Compliance**
+This repository is dedicated to **Governance, Risk, and Compliance**, providing key resources to manage security and compliance effectively.

 # 📌 What you'll find here